omnifla/rblxlocal/README.md

 - [x] Working User renders
 - [x] Working Daily rewards
 ## Roadmap
-- [-] Add forums
+- [x] Add forums
-- [-] Add working launcher
+- [x] Add working launcher
-- [-] Add renders
+- [x] Add renders
 - [ ] Admin panel
 - [ ] Add api.site.com apis other than /Setting/QuietGet

-## Legalese
+## Legal Disclaimer
-rblx-local does not use any official ROBLOX and ROBLOX Corporation code, all of this is our own code loosely based on legacy ROBLOX code. exrand's note: if we say that we based our code in legacy ROBLOX **propietary** code, we might be risking a DMCA.
+RBLX.Local is not affiliated with, endorsed by, or in any way officially connected to Roblox Corporation.
+Roblox and the Roblox logo are registered trademarks of Roblox Corporation.
+Any references to Roblox on this site are for descriptive purposes only and do not imply any sponsorship, endorsement, or partnership.
+Use of third-party trademarks and content is subject to the rights of their respective owners.